 Sony RX1 versus Sony RX1R

 The Sony Cyber-shot DSC-RX1 and the Sony Cyber-shot DSC-RX1R are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and June 2013.
 Both the RX1 and the RX1R are fixed lens compact cameras that are equipped with a full frame sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony RX1 and the Sony RX1R is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX1 – represents 100 percent across all the size and weight measures).